raymondmcdonaldnet/raymondmcdonaldnet/README.md

 ## Raymond McDonald, Netizen and Data-Driven Developer

 Hello!
-I'm passionate about programming languages, functional programming, data-driven design, data-oriented programming, and the Internet, all tied together by a life-long interest in writing.
+I'm passionate about game development, programming languages, functional programming, data-driven design, data-oriented programming, and the Internet, all tied together by a life-long interest in writing.

-I work a lot in Go and TypeScript, but I also have experience with C/C++, C#, and Lua.
-I'm currently polishing up my portfolio before I begin seeking my first software engineering job.
+I work a lot in Go, Odin, and TypeScript, but I also have experience with C/C++, C#, Lua, and more.
+I'm currently polishing up my portfolio and trying to release some small games before I begin seeking my first software engineering job.
 Care to give me a shot?

 <!--
 **raymondmcdonaldnet/raymondmcdonaldnet** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.